mor1/mort-www/store/pages/research.md

 [jobs]: http://www.nottingham.ac.uk/jobs/home.aspx

+### Current

-I am fortunate to have worked, and to continue to work, with some excellent students on a wide range of topics.
+I am fortunate to have worked, and to continue to work, with some excellent Ph.D. students on a wide range of topics.

 <div class="no-bullet" media:type="text/omd">
 + __Sultan Alanazi__ (2012), co-supervised with [Prof. Derek McAuley][mac].